cerbos/cerbos/CONTRIBUTING.md

 Developing Cerbos
 -----------------

 Cerbos is developed using the [Go programming language](https://golang.org).
-Check the `version` directive in the `go.mod` file to find out the minimum version of Go required.
+Check the `go` directive in the `go.mod` file to find out the minimum version of Go required.

 The `Makefile` automatically installs required build tools using the versions defined in `tools/go.mod`.
 Run `make clean-tools` to clear the cache and force the installation of new versions.